cnkarcilla/cnkarcilla/README.md

 ### 👩‍💻 About Me

-I'm a multidisciplinary creative and tech professional working across motion design, graphic design, UI/UX, software & web development, video editing, and social media management.
-I have 2 years of experience as a freelance software developer, and I like building things end-to-end — from the visual identity to the code that ships it.
+I work across motion design, graphic design, UI/UX, software and web development, video editing, and social media management, and I've spent the last 2 years building real projects as a freelance software developer.
+I don't just design the interface or just write the code.
+I do both, so what ships actually looks like what was designed.

 ---